Elizabeth Knepp

-Knepp's husband was reputedly "ill-natured" and treated her badly.
+Knepp's husband, Christopher Knepp, was a horse dealer who did not travel with her to London very often; he was reputedly "ill-natured" and may have treated her badly.
 Samuel Pepys was fascinated by Knepp, and his diary for 1666—68 is full of references to her, including mentions of amorous encounters, and descriptions of how much he enjoyed her flirtatiousness and especially her singing.
 In the late 1670s she became mistress to the actor Joseph Haines, and died in 1681 giving birth to his stillborn child.